Wilson, Keppel and Betty: Early careers

-Jack Wilson (30 January 1894 – 29 August 1970) was born in Warrington in Lancashire as John William Wilson, the son of a tanner; on leaving school Jack also worked as a tanner.
+John (Jack) William Wilson (30 January 1894 – 29 August 1970) was born in Warrington in Lancashire, the son of a tanner; on leaving school Jack also worked as a tanner.
 During World War I Wilson served with the Royal Navy following which he travelled to Australia, where he joined Colleano's Circus in 1920.

-Joe Keppel (5 May 1894 – 14 June 1977) was born in County Cork in Ireland as John Joseph Keppel.
+John Joseph (Joe) Keppel (5 May 1894 – 14 June 1977) was born in County Cork in Ireland.
 In 1912 he joined the Royal Navy, but was discharged after five months as being unfit.
 After making his way to Australia he joined the Royal Australian Navy in 1914 and was discharged as unfit after almost two years.
 On travelling to Australia he also joined Colleano's Circus, where he was not discharged as unfit, but teamed up with Jack Wilson.

 Betty joins the act

 In 1920 the duo travelled to Canada where they toured in a comedy tap dancing act, later also performing in vaudeville venues in the United States.
-By 1928 they were performing as 'The Bus Boys' and in this year Kansas-born chorus girl Betty Knox (Alice Elizabeth Peden, 10 May 1906 – 25 January 1963) joined the act at Des Moines, Iowa.
+By 1928 they were performing as 'The Bus Boys' and in this year Kansas-born chorus girl Betty Knox (Alice Elizabeth Peden, 10 May 1906 – 25 January 1963), who had been in a double act with Jack Benny, joined the act at Des Moines, Iowa.
 She is said to have married mechanic Donald Knox in 1923 and to have divorced him after a brief marriage, but there are no records to confirm either event.
-Their daughter Jean Patricia Knox was born in 1923 in Salina, Kansas.
+Their daughter Patricia Jean "Patsy" Knox (12 December 1923 – 12 May 1984) was born in Salina, Kansas.
 She was brought up by her grandparents for the next 14 years while her mother worked firstly in a chorus line and then with Wilson and Keppel.